About

 Low maintenance requirements

-System configuration simplifies the preventive maintenance approach – short and frequent cleanings with acid or caustic as required, which increases the time between CIPs and prolongs the life duration of the membranes.
+System configuration simplifies the preventive maintenance approach by utilizing IDE’s smart CIO (Clean In Operation) with short and frequent cleanings during the system operation , which increases the time between CIPs and the overall system availability